Koyambedu Wholesale Market Complex: Railway

 Koyambedu Metro station is a Metro railway station on the Line 2 of the Chennai Metro, which is one terminal of the current open metro line from Alandur.
 The station is among the elevated stations coming up along corridor II of the Chennai Metro, Chennai Central–St. Thomas Mount stretch.
 The station will serve the neighbourhoods of Koyambedu, Koyambedu vegetable market, and Koyambedu Private Bus Terminus.
-The station was constructed by Consolidated Construction Consortium Limited (CCCL).
-The station attained structural completion in December 2012.
+The station was constructed by Consolidated Construction Consortium Limited (CCCL), and attained its structural completion in December 2012.
 The consolidated cost of the station along with the stations of Arumbakkam, CMBT, Vadapalani and Ashok Nagar was ₹ 1,395.4 million.

 The station is an elevated station near Koyambedu vegetable market.
 The station has a capacity to handle about 23,000 passengers an hour.
 Elevation of the platforms will be about 15 m from the ground level and the total length of the platforms will be 140 m.

 Along with Chennai Central and Alandur stations, the station will have a 230-kV receiving sub-station for power supply from the state's electricity grid.
 The sub-station will supply 25-kV of electricity to the trains and 33-kV to the stations.

 Along with Ashok Nagar and Vadapalani Metro stations, Koyambedu Metro station will be developed by leasing out space either for shops or office spaces.
 As part of fire safety measures, underground water tanks of 50,000 to 100,000 litre capacity will be set up at the station.

 The station lies within 1 km from the Koyambedu Junction.
 The highways department has proposed a 1-km flyover that passes through Jawaharlal Nehru Road–Kaliamman Koil Street Junction.
 A skywalk has also been planned near the station across the Poonamallee High Road.
 The skywalk will link Rohini theatre with the Koyambedu Metro station.

-Covid 19 Epicenter
+COVID-19 Epicenter

 During the 2020 pandemic, Koyambedu Market became the epicenter of largest cluster of the novel coronavirus disease (COVID-19) in Tamil Nadu.